MRI-Lab-Graz/.github/profile/README.md

 ---

 ## Contact
-For questions, feedback, or collaboration inquiries, please reach out to us at **mri-lab-graz@example.com** or open an issue in this repository.
+For questions, feedback, or collaboration inquiries, please reach out to us at **karl.koschutnig@uni-graz.at** or open an issue in this repository.

 ---